dlang-tour/english/basics/storage-classes.md

 `const` objects can't be modified either.
 This restriction is only valid for the current scope.
-A `const` pointer can be created from either a *mutable* or `immutable` object.
-This means that the object is `const` for your current scope, but someone else might modify it in the future.
-Only with an `immutable` can you be certain that an object's value will never change.
+A `const` pointer can be created from either a *mutable* or an `immutable` object.
+This means that the object is `const` for the current scope, but someone else might modify it in the future.
+Only with an `immutable` type qualifier can you be certain that an object's value will never change.
 It is common for APIs to accept `const` objects to ensure they don't modify the input.